borancezik/ConfigMaster/README.md

 This project is a configuration management application developed using .NET Core 8.0, PostgreSQL.
 The application provides an interface to manage configurations and store settings.
 It is still in development stage.

 # Technologies
--.NET Core 8.0
+* .NET Core 8.0
--Vertical Slice Architecture
+* Vertical Slice Architecture
--Minimal API
+* Minimal API
--SignalR
+* SignalR
--PostgreSQL
+* PostgreSQL
--Specification Design Pattern
+* Specification Design Pattern
--Repository Design Pattern
+* Repository Design Pattern
--In-Memory and Distributed Caching
+* In-Memory and Distributed Caching

 # Getting Started
 To run the project in a local environment, follow these steps: